Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Prices: quartz from $50, automatic from $100

-Invicta is an interesting affordable watch brand.
+Invicta is an interesting watch brand.
 It started out as a Swiss company, then changed ownership and became an American brand with international manufacturing and with very flashy and over-the-top watches.

 Invicta manufactures timepieces in large quantities and sells them for $100 or less, which is good news for anyone who wants an affordable watch.
 The brand’s collections include golden watches, oversized chronographs, mechanical skeleton watches, and comics-inspired timepieces.